Cornell-MAE-UG/sp26-portfolio-markhnguyen27/_projects/2026-nutcracker-beam-modeling.md

 II) Generate an Exploded Free Body Diagram of Device (Top Half) with Actuator Force <br>
 III) Model FBD as a Pinned End, Roller at Nut, and Overhang with Force by Actuator <br>
 IV) Logically Deduce location of Maximum deflection <br>
-V) Calculate all reactions and Dimensions <br>
-VI) Utilizing known equation for Overhang, plug in reactions <br>
-VII) Plug in Material Properties to solve for Minimum I value s.t. ymax is 2% of L <br>

 **Solution:** <br>
 <img